Indian annexation of Dadra and Nagar Haveli

-The Annexation of Dadra and Nagar Haveli was the process in which the territories of Dadra and Nagar Haveli passed from Portuguese rule to independent rule, with Indian allegiance, in 1954.
+The Indian annexation of Dadra and Nagar Haveli was the process in which the territories of Dadra and Nagar Haveli passed from Portuguese rule to independent rule, with Indian allegiance, in 1954.

 Dadra and Nagar Haveli were small undefended Portuguese overseas territories, part of Portuguese India ever since they were handed over by the Maratha Empire after the Treaty of 1779.
 The territories were enclaves, without any access to the sea, administered by the Portuguese Governor of the district of Damão.

-After India attained independence in 1947, some residents, with the help of volunteers from organizations such as the United Front of Goans (UFG), the National Movement Liberation Organization (NMLO), the Goan People's Party (affiliated to communist ideology), and the Communist Party of India, as well also supported by nationalist organizations such as the Azad Gomantak Dal (AGD), occupied Dadra and Nagar Haveli in 1954 and displaced Portuguese rule.
+After India attained independence in 1947, some residents, with the help of volunteers from organizations such as the United Front of Goans (UFG), the National Movement Liberation Organization (NMLO), the Goan People's Party (affiliated to communist ideology), and the Communist Party of India, and also with the support of nationalist organizations such as the Azad Gomantak Dal (AGD) and the Rashtriya Swayamsevak Sangh, occupied Dadra and Nagar Haveli in 1954 and displaced Portuguese rule.
 The territories were subsequently merged into the Republic of India in 1961.